The Herd (Australian band): 2008–2010: Summerland

 In May 2008, The Herd released its fourth studio album, Summerland.
-The first single from the album, "The King Is Dead", is a celebration of Australia's change in government with John Howard being replaced after 11 years as prime minister by Kevin Rudd.
+The first single from the album, "The King Is Dead", was written in celebration of Australia's change in government, with John Howard being replaced after 11 years as prime minister by Kevin Rudd.

 The album debuted at number 7 on the ARIA Albums Chart, and is the first album by The Herd to feature singer Jane Tyrell as full-time member of the group.
 Previously, Tyrell had provided vocals for a few songs on The Herd's previous album, The Sun Never Sets.

-2011–present: Future Shade, Soul of my Soul
+2011–present: Future Shade, hiatus and reunions

 In celebration of 10 years since the group debuted, the band performed its first live shows in two years in April 2011.
 The Herd released "The Sum of it All", the first single from the band's fifth album, Future Shade, on 21 March 2011, The album was released in August 2011.
+The Better Live EP, a follow-up to Future Shade, was released the following year in March 2012.

-Better Live EP, a follow-up to Future Shade, was released the following year in March 2012.
+The Herd performed at WOMADelaide, held at Botanic Park in Adelaide, Australia, in March 2013 and at the tenth anniversary of the Australian hip hop festival Come Together in June 2013.
+Following their performance at the 15th anniversary shows for Elefant Traks, the group entered a period of inactivity.
+Tyrrell pursued a solo career, releasing the album Echoes in the Aviary in 2014, while Levinson resumed touring and recording as Urthboy – often performing with Tyrrell.

-The Herd performed at the WOMADelaide Festival, held at Botanic Park in Adelaide, Australia, in March 2013 and at the tenth anniversary of the Australian hip hop festival Come Together in June 2013.
+In the late 2010s, The Herd reunited for a show at Sydney's Enmore Theatre with Yothu Yindi and Baker Boy, as well as a performance at Queenscliff Music Festival.
+They also returned to Like a Version for a third time, covering Wafia's "Bodies", and performed at Elefant Traks' 20th anniversary shows.
+In 2019, the group performed at the Woodford Folk Festival.

-In June 2024, after nearly 12 years of inactivity as a group, (outside the few reunions they did) The Herd released "Soul of my Soul", a protest song against the Israel-Palestine war which features vocal contributions from Palestinian artists Sereen, Mo and Big Rigs.
-All proceeds from the song go towards Olive Kids, an Australian foundation dedicated to funding support for Palestinian youth.
+In June 2024, after nearly 12 years of inactivity as a recording act, The Herd released the single "Soul of My Soul", a protest song against the Israel-Palestine war which features vocal contributions from Palestinian artists Sereen, Mo and Big Rigs.
+All proceeds from the song went towards Olive Kids, an Australian foundation dedicated to funding support for Palestinian youth.
+In November 2025, the group announced their first headlining tour in nearly 15 years for February 2026, to celebrate the 20th anniversary of The Sun Never Sets.